Deonte/Github-Followers/Readme.md

-# Github Followers
+# Github Followers: UIKit

-This application is an excellent example of the basics of iOS Development.
 In  this application we receive data from the Github API and present it beautifully to the user.
-This application does not rely on any third party libraries.
+Without any third party libraries.

 - Programmatic UI
 - Networking